meilisearch/documentation/learn/core_concepts/primary_key.md

 # Primary key

 The primary key is a **mandatory attribute linked to a unique value** the [document id](/learn/core_concepts/documents.md#document-id).
 It is part of the [primary field](/learn/core_concepts/documents.md#primary-field).

 Each index recognizes **only one** primary key attribute.
 Once a primary key has been set for an index, it **cannot be changed anymore**.
 If no primary key is found in a document, **no documents will be stored.**

-The primary field serves the important role of uniquely identifying each document stored in an index, ensuring that **it is impossible to have two exactly identical documents** present in the same index.
-Therefore, every document in the same index **must possess the exact same primary key** associated with a unique **document id** as value.
+The primary key ensures that there are no identical documents in the same index.

 ## Setting the primary key